 - meals, lodging, and any expenses incurred due to medical treatment.

 Your employer is responsible for providing medical treatment for the work-related injury and disability benefits if you miss more than three days of work.
-You could be entitled to temporary total or partial disability, as well as permanent partial disability if your injury causes permanent impairment.
+You could be entitled to temporary total or partial disability, as well as a permanent partial disability if your injury causes permanent impairment.

 Remember that just because you’ve followed the rules of reporting your on-the-job injury doesn’t mean you will get your desired outcome.
 Often, it takes the involvement of attorneys like those at Walker, Billingsley, and Bair in Des Moines to get workers with torn tendons the compensation they deserve.
 Call 888-435-9886 to set up a consultation, or use our contact form to schedule your appointment.